 - A local folder on a fixed or removable drive

 - A network folder

 - An FTP or SFTP server

-- Acronis Backup & Recovery 11 Storage Node

-- A tape device

 Backups that were copied or moved to the next location do not depend on the backups remaining in the original location and vice versa.
 You can recover data from any backup without access to other locations.